 We have a finished 3rd floor attic space- a bonus room is what we call it down here- and we use it as a playroom!
-Our playroom decor got a fun makeover this summer and I can’t wait to share it!
+Our playroom decor got a fun makeover this summer via Serena & Lily, and I have been waiting to share it with you!

 This is our bonus room – an extra 500 sq feet of space with a bathroom, closets and plenty of light.
 With 4 kids in our home, this spot works hard for us!

 But the set up was feeling awkward, with a sofa in the center of the room cutting off half the space.

 I asked my husband to move the playroom sofa to the side of the bonus room… “just to see honey!”… and it opened it all up!
 If you’re wondering what I’m talking about, take a peek at how our playroom used to be set up.